Fundament-Software/scopes/doc/docs/module-core.md

 *fn*{.property} `balanced-binary-operator`{.descname} (*&ensp;symbol rsymbol lhsT rhsT lhs-static? rhs-static?&ensp;*)[](#scopes.fn.balanced-binary-operator "Permalink to this definition"){.headerlink} {#scopes.fn.balanced-binary-operator}

-:   for an operation performed on two argument types, of which either
+:   For an operation performed on two argument types, of which either
     type can provide a suitable candidate, return a matching operator.
     This function only works inside a spice macro.